bolekj/Bioinformatics-internship/README.md

  graduate from the university of Nairobi and intern at ICIPE. my short term goal is to beable to learn to use git and github without any problem.
- # Short term vision
- Learn and be confortable with phylogenetics,microbiome
- # Long term vision
+ # vision
  my vision is to learn programming, data management and principles of computer science with its importance in bioinformatics as well as bioinformatics tools and its usage.

  learn how to navigate biological databases and analysis of biological data example DNA and amino acid sequencing.
+ # Interest
+   - Pylogenetics
+   - Microbiome
  # Roadmap

  ## Introduction to bioinformatics